I say "trail" as I am finding the Fresh Foam Trail is also a fine road shoe.

 Update 7/13/14: I finally got to run some Utah single track in Park City.
 And for my first run out here, 11.5 miles and 2200 vertical feet the day after a half marathon, I picked the 980 Trail.
 Superb in all respects.
 Climb well with plenty of grip.
 Very stable on downhills from heel to toe.
 As I expected the "firmness" of Fresh Foam shines on trails.
 Upper is supportive without being overly restrictive or too loose.
 A bit pointy in the toe but not a big issue for me.
 Lack of a rock plate not noticeable at all.

-The 980 Fresh Foam Trail is a low drop (4mm), very solid, supportive mid weight trainer runner suitable for both smooth and rough trails.
+The 980 Fresh Foam Trail is a low drop (4mm), very solid, supportive mid weight trainer runner suitable for both smooth and rough trails as well as roads.
 It is on the heavier side (10.25 oz) of modern trail runners which often come in under 10 oz but given the cushion, deep and effective lugs, and rugged upper I think worth the weight for old legs, longer runs and tougher terrain.
 The tuning of the hexagon geometries and outsole has also made this a fine smooth running road shoe with few if any of the drawbacks associated with trail shoes on the road: harsh firm ride, overly slappy due to the outsole, or weight.
 I plan to make this one of my goto shoes for Summer 2014.

 Disclosure: The 980 Trail was provided to me free of charge by New Balance.
 The opinions herein are entirely my own.